Siminov/hybrid/README.md

 ###### 11. Handling Libraries
-An android library project is a development project that holds shared android source code and resources.
-Other android application projects can reference the library project and, at build time, include its compiled sources in their .apk files.
+A library project is a development project that holds shared source code and resources.
+Other application projects can reference the library project and, at build time, include its compiled sources in their .apk files.

 ###### 12. Push Notification